dhsvendsen/MLOps-Project-Detox/reports/README.md

 >
 > Answer:

-We used Hydra to keep track of our hyperparamters and thereby ensure reproducibility.
-An overall Hydra config file pointed to separate config files for each of the scripts related to the model: train, test and the model itself.
-These scripts initialize  by loading their respective config file, which sets hyperparamters such as the data paths and model paramers which in the case of the train script includes:

-pretrained_name: "bert-base-uncased"
-lr: 0.001
-n_epochs: 2
-batch_size: 32

-Using Hydra to create config files ensures that these are easy to understand for people unfamiliar with the code, which makes the project more reproducable.

-When running experiments, we would log the hyperparameters in the config files along with the performance using W&B as described in Question 14.
-Combining W&B and Hydra proved somwhat challenging.
+When running experiments, we would log the hyperparameters in the config files along with the performance using W&B. Combining W&B and Hydra config files proved somwhat challenging.

+We did not get Hydra and W&B to work in conjunction.
+However, in our personal projects we tracked experiments using W&B by setting a Sweep config over select hyperparameters.
+This can be thought of as running experiments, since we are determening which combination of hyperparameters leads to the best performance and how good this performance is.
+Alternatively, we could also just run training etc. on a specific set of paramters and track how the performance metrics change over epochs etc.

 ### Question 14